auth0/nextjs-auth0/README.md

 - Filling in the user's email address
 - Exposing information to the custom login page (eg: to show the signup tab)
 - Using a custom `state`
+- Redirecting the user to a `redirectTo` url after the transaction is finished

 ```js
 import auth0 from '../../utils/auth0';